Logo What's After the Movie

 What year does the film 'The Imitation Game' primarily take place in?

-Discover the awards and nominations received by The Imitation Game.
-Explore the history of The Imitation Game and its cast and crew.
+Discover all the awards and nominations received by The Imitation Game, from Oscars to film festival honors.
+Learn how The Imitation Game and its cast and crew have been recognized by critics and the industry alike.

 87th Academy Awards 2015